 Table 9 What you need to do: Notes to help you: you employ to carry out non-teaching or non-research activities.
 You should include the costs of salaries and wages of all staff for whom you are liable to pay Class 1 national insurance contributions and/or who have a contract of employment with you.
 1c.
 Total salaries and wages You do not need to enter any data here.
 This row will be automatically calculated from the data recorded in rows 1b and 1c.
 1d.
 Directors'/trustees' remuneration If relevant you need to include the total costs paid to company directors or trustees for remuneration.
+This should not include remuneration paid to staff directors/trustees for acting in their capacity as staff members.
 This is unlikely to apply to most higher education providers.
 1e.
 Social security costs You need to include the cost of any national insurance contributions you make on behalf of your staff.
 You should include all the national insurance contributions you make for all your staff including academic and non-academic staff.
 1f.
 Employer Universities Superannuation Scheme (USS) contributions You need to include the costs of any payments you make into the pensions of staff in the Universities Superannuation Scheme.
 You might not have any staff in this pension scheme.
 Employee/salary sacrifice contributions should not be included here but in the salary rows above (1a, b or c).
 1g.
 Employer Teachers' Pension Scheme (TPS) contributions You need to include the costs of any payments you make into the pensions of staff in the Teachers' Pension Scheme.
 You might not have any staff in this pension scheme.
 Employee/salary sacrifice contributions should not be included here but in the salary rows above (1a, b or c).
 1h.
 Employer Local Government Pension Scheme (LGPS) contributions You need to include the contributions you make into the pensions of staff in the Local Government Pension Scheme.
 You might not have any staff in this pension scheme.
 Employee/salary sacrifice contributions should not be included here but in the salary rows above (1a, b or c).